 Signed as a free agent on December 15, 2017

-2018 MLS: Started the first five games of the season • Started and kept a clean sheet in a 5-0 win against NTX Rayados in the fourth round of the Lamar Hunt U.S. Open Cup on June 6 ...
+2018 MLS: Started the six games of this season ...
+Started and kept a clean sheet in a 5-0 win against NTX Rayados in the fourth round of the Lamar Hunt U.S. Open Cup on June 6 ...
 Started his 100th game in a 2-0 loss against New England Revolution on March 31 ...
 Played in his 100th game in a 2-2 draw at D.C.
 United on March 17 ...
 Started on Opening Day and kept a clean sheet, the 19th of his career, in a 4-0 win over Atlanta United FC on March 3

 2017 MLS: Started 5 games in MLS, with a 3-2-0 record … Was named Goalkeeper of the Week in CONCACAF Champions League after a three-save performance in a 2-1 win vs. Pachuca in Leg 1 of the CCL Semifinals